BasFaggingerAuer/tiny-game-engine/README.md

 Currently, the Visual Studio project file assumes that all dependencies are available as follows:
 1. Include files in external_win32/Include, as well as a manually updated version of config.h (see config.h.cmake).
-2. 32-bit library fiels in external_win32/Lib/x86.
+2. 32-bit library files in external_win32/Lib/x86.
-2. 64-bit library fiels in external_win32/Lib/x64.

 Using libtinygame
 -----------------